Wound Treatment Associate Hybrid Program

-Through the convenience of online learning, the WTA Program can help you with daily patient monitoring, pressure ulcer prevention and basic wound management to improve outcomes for your patients.
+Through the convenience of online learning, the WTA Program can help you with daily patient monitoring, pressure ulcer prevention, and basic wound management to improve outcomes for your patients.
+There is also an in-person skills check in Eau Claire, WI.

 |Program Type||Non-Credit with Credit Option|